conda-incubator/installer/CHARTER.md

 - Adopt various installer automation from Anaconda and the conda community to centralize maintenance

-- Review overlap with the existing miniforge repo upon together with miniforge maintainers
+- Review overlap with the existing miniforge repo together with miniforge maintainers

 - Apply sensible measures to prevent uncoordinated changes, e.g. branch protection, required code review by at least two maintainers via CODEOWNERS or 4, 6 or 8 eyes review principle